 Advanced Life Science: Plants and Soils is a one semester course that provides students with opportunities to participate in a variety of activities including laboratory work.
 Students study concepts, principles, and theories associated with plants and soils.
 Knowledge gained enables them to better understand the workings of agricultural and horticultural practices.
 They recognize how plants are classified, grow, function, and reproduce.
 Students explore plant genetics and the use of plants by humans.
 They examine plant evolution and the role of plants in ecology.
 Students investigate, through laboratories and fieldwork, how plants function and how soil influences plant life.
 This course will be offered alternate school years.
 (This course will be offered during the 2021-2022 school year.)
-This course will be taught during the regular school day by a professor from Ivy Tech Columbus at GCHS.
-The cost of this course for each individual student will be \$75 with the remainder of the cost paid by the school corporation.
+This course for each individual student will be \$75 with the remainder of the cost paid by the school corporation.
 Students need to be aware that not all colleges honor transfer credits.

 - Grades 11 12

 - Prerequisites: Plant and Soil Science, Biology, and Chemistry

 - An Elective Credit or Directed Elective Credit for the General, Core 40, Core 40 with Academic Honors, and Core 40 with Technical Honors diplomas

+- Fulfills a Quantitative Reasoning Course requirement for any diploma

+- A Flex Credit Course

 - A College and Career Pathway course

 - A one credit course